What Are the Treatments for Spinal Stenosis?

 A physical therapy program can go a long way toward easing your symptoms and can also help with:

 One study found that a formal physical therapy program was just as good as surgery to improve everyday function.
 In that study, people did bends, pelvic tilts, standing squats, and other exercises.

-There's no one right way to exercise with this condition -- and some people actually feel better by cutting back if they are overdoing it.
-So ask your doctor or a physical therapist for ideas.
+There's no one right way to exercise with this condition -- and you don’t want to overdo it.
+Ask your doctor or a physical therapist for ideas.

 Sometimes, you can wear corsets or braces around your stomach to make it easier to exercise.
-If you wear them too much, though, they can backfire and cause your muscles to actually get weaker.
-This is another thing to ask your doctor about.
+If you wear them too much, though, they can backfire and cause your muscles to get weaker.
+Ask your doctor about it.

 Spinal stenosis is commonly treated with medication, both over-the-counter and prescription.